 Most travelers scoff at the idea of visiting a courthouse while on vacation.
 Really dry and boring, right?
 Wrong.
 The Santa Barbara County Courthouse epitomizes the Spanish-Moorish architecture that is found across the city.
 Completed in 1929, the complex impresses visitors with its intricate tile mosaics, colorful gardens and jaw-dropping view of the city and ocean below.

 The courthouse is only a block from bustling State Street, near the Santa Barbara Museum of Art.
-Visitors are welcome from 8:30 a.m. on weekdays and from 10 a.m. to 5 p.m. on weekends.
-On most weekdays the docent-led tours are given at 10:30 and at 2 p.m.
-On Thursdays and weekends you can only take the tour at 2 p.m.
-For more information, check out the Santa Barbara County Courthouse website.
+The courthouse is open to the public from 8 a.m. to 5 p.m. on weekdays and 10 a.m. to 5 p.m. on weekends.
+Docent-led tours are offered Monday through Friday at 10:30 a.m. and 2 p.m.; weekend tours are also available at 2 p.m.
+For more information, check out the courthouse visitor website.

 More Best Things To Do in Santa Barbara

 There are four major beaches in Santa Barbara: Leadbetter, Arroyo Burro, West and East.
 While Leadbetter has the harbor, Arroyo Burro is best for travelers with dogs and West Beach is home to the fireworks on the Fourth of July, East Beach is the best stretch to catch some rays without being mobbed by crowds.